 A. The Basic Observation:

 A dispute arises within a village.
 One faction wins.
-Members of the winning group decide to ostracize the losers.
+The winners ostracize the losers.
 The losers sue.
-And the court adjudicates.
+The court adjudicates.

-Most of these court disputes over ostracism in Japan share one basic characteristic: they have nothing at all to do with the theory at stake in Section I about informal social sanctions against deviance.
-Many of the cases do not involve attempts by a community to control anti-social deviance at all.
+Most court disputes over ostracism in Japan share one basic characteristic: they have nothing at all to do with the theory at stake in Section I about informal social sanctions against deviance.
+Many cases do not involve attempts by a community to control anti-social deviance at all.
 Instead, they involve opportunistic tactics by the community itself.
 In some cases, the community tried to punish a member who attempted to stop the broader patterns of community misconduct (Cases 1, 14, 15, 16, 20, 21, 22, 23).
-In some cases, the community used the ostracism to extort property from a minority of its members (Cases 4, 17, 18, 19).
-In some cases, an opportunist manipulated the mechanism of ostracism to his private advantage (Case 13).
+In some cases, the community used the ostracism to extort property from a minority of members (Cases 4, 17, 18, 19).
+In one case, an opportunist manipulated ostracism to his private advantage (Case 13).
 And in some cases the community split, and one faction used ostracism to penalize the other (Cases 11, 12, 24, 25).

-Turn to three further questions about these cases: (a) How did the courts adjudicate the disputes presented to them? (b) Which disputes did the villagers take to ostracism, and which cases of ostracism did they litigate in court?, and (c) What might the plaintiffs or prosecutors have hoped to win by filing the cases that they did.

 B. How Did the Courts Adjudicate These Disputes?

-1. The informational mismatch. -- In evaluating the informal sanctions that a village imposes, the courts look at a fundamentally different set of information than does the village.
-When villagers decide to ostracize a deviant, they typically do so on the basis of a long history.
-In many cases, they may have thought the deviant's latest behavior the last straw -- the most recent misconduct in a long life of misconduct.
+1. The informational mismatch.
+In evaluating what villages do to punish deviance, courts look at different set evidence than the village, and look at the same evidence differently.
+When villagers ostracize, they do so on the basis of a long history.
+They may think the deviant's latest behavior the last straw -- the most recent misconduct in a long life of misconduct.
 Should they decide to ostracize the deviant, they will not punish him just for his latest outrage.
 They will punish him for the totality of his life history and character

 Judges do not do this.
 A judge does not know the deviant.
 About the deviant, he hears only what the lawyers and witnesses decide to tell him.
-The judge does not necessarily have a less accurate information set than the village.
+The judge does not necessarily have a less accurate information set than the village, though his eyes are less obscured by self-interest and irrelevant evidence.
 He does have a decidedly more circumscribed information set.

-2. The risks to stopping ostracism. -- Communities can ostracize to enforce welfare-maximizing norms, but they can also ostracize in ways that lower social welfare.
-When parties to an ostracism file suit, a judge faces the task of distinguishing between those two possibilities.
-To do so, the judge will ask whether the community used ostracism to enforce a socially desirable norm.
-He or she will ask whether community members accurately understood the underlying facts.
-And he or she will ask whether, even if they did accurately understand the facts, they might be caught in an inefficient equilibrium.
+2. The risks to stopping ostracism.
+Communities can ostracize to enforce welfare-maximizing norms, but they can also hurt social welfare.
+When an ostracism target files suit, the judge faces the task of distinguishing between those two possibilities.
+He will ask whether the target’s behavior was socially undesirable, whether the villagers accurately understood the facts, and whether they are caught in an inefficient equilibrium.